-GSK has a strategic planning process for EHS that looks forward 10 years but is reviewed every year.
+GSK has a strategic planning process for EHS that looks forward 10 years but is reviewed every GSK has a strategic planning process for EHS that looks forward 10 years but is reviewed every year.
 The plan is aligned with the GSK business drivers and includes both management and performance measures and targets.
 Progress has been made in all areas of the plan, with particular success in incorporating EHS into the selection and management of contract manufacturers and key suppliers, in developing and maintaining an open and effective dialogue with external stakeholders, in providing EHS data for decision making on new products and processes and in ensuring safety and health concerns are properly addressed at GSK's facilities to minimise risk and avoid disruption of product supply.
-Some areas for additional focus are driver safety, occupational chemical exposure, machine guarding, pharmaceuticals in the environment from patient excretion, energy conservation and the use of hazardous chemicals in manufacturing.
+Some areas for additional focus are driver safety, occupational chemical exposure, machine quarding pharmageuticals in the environment from patient expression energy conservation. machine guarding, pharmaceuticals in the environment from patient excretion, energy conservation and the use of hazardous chemicals in manufacturing.